clj-holmes/clj-watson/README.md

 `clj-watson` then takes reports these findings to you, optionally with [potential remediations](#remediation-suggestions).

 > [!IMPORTANT]
-> We _always_ recommend using the latest clj-watson, but as a minimum upgrade to v5.1.3.
+> We _always_ recommend using the latest version of `clj-watson`, but as a minimum upgrade to v5.1.3.
-> All earlier versions of clj-watson are officially deprecated.
+> All earlier versions of `clj-watson` are officially deprecated.
-> Older versions of clj-watson use older problematic versions of DependencyCheck, which NIST is now blocking.
+> Older versions of `clj-watson` use older problematic versions of DependencyCheck, which NIST is now blocking.

 #### NIST NVD API